pwlgrzs/awesome-resources-for-ender-3-v3-se/README.md

 Opposed to Sonic Pad klipper "standard" installation on RPi board or else use USB-C connection.

+You can start with reading [short guide on starting with Klipper](/klipper/README.md)

 ### Firmware

 - [Development klipper fork with working automatic z-offset](https://github.com/0xD34D/klipper_ender3_v3_se)